discountry/discountry.github.io/_posts/2015-08-23-How-to-build-a-Hackintosh.md

 * FakeSMC.kext
 * VoodooPS2Controller.kext

+> You can install them by MultiBeast or myhack or Vietnam Tool.

 **Guides that may help**

 * [UniBeast: Install OS X Yosemite on Any Supported Intel-based PC](http://www.tonymacx86.com/yosemite-desktop-guides/143976-unibeast-install-os-x-yosemite-any-supported-intel-based-pc.html) (Install Yosemite)